YushenZuo/yushenzuo.github.io/_pages/about.md

 Prior to this, I was an Applied Scientist at <a href='https://www.microsoft.com/en-us'>Microsoft</a>.
 Before that, I was interned at <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia</a> and <a href='https://github.com/TencentYoutuResearch'>Tencent Youtu Lab</a>.
 I hold a master's degree from <a href='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a> and a bachelor's degree from <a href='https://en.xidian.edu.cn/'>Xidian University</a>.

 I am actively seeking PhD opportunities worldwide.
-My research areas include low-level vision; image translation and generation; object detection and segmentation; 3D vision; vision-language model safety.
+My research areas include low-level vision; image generation; diffusion model; object detection and segmentation; 3D vision; vision-language model safety; inference time scaling.

 Here is my <a href="cv/CV_YushenZuo_Dec2024.pdf">**CV**</a>.